 If your symptoms seem to indicate peritonitis, particularly if you use dialysis or know you are at risk because of an underlying condition, call triple zero (000) for an ambulance or go to a hospital emergency department.

 Peritonitis is a life-threatening condition and requires urgent medical attention.
-A person with peritonitis can die within a few days if not treated.
+A person with peritonitis can die within a few hours or days if not treated.

 A diagnosis may be based on a physical examination, medical history, blood tests, scans or fluid analysis.